What is lateral disc protrusion?

-Lateral disc protrusion is a term best understood when broken down into its individual parts.
-“Lateral” is an anatomical term that means “side.”
-It can refer to the left or right side of your body.
-A “disc protrusion” occurs when a disc located in between the vertebrae sags or bulges.
+Lateral disc protrusion is a technical-sounding term that’s easier to understand when broken down into its individual parts.
+Lateral is a term meaning side and can refer to the left or right side of the body.
+A disc protrusion occurs when a disc, located in between the vertebrae, sags or bulges.
 A lateral disc protrusion, therefore, is a disc that is enlarged or bulging on the left or right side of the spinal column.

-When a disc protrusion occurs laterally, or on the side of the spinal column, there is a chance that the protrusion presses upon a nerve root.
-The spinal column provides a strong bony protection for the spinal cord, the bundle of nerves that travels from the brain to the lower back.
+When a disc protrusion occurs laterally, or on the side of the spinal column, there is a chance that the protrusion will press on a nerve root.
+The spinal column creates a strong, bony protection for the spinal cord, the bundle of nerves that travels from the brain to the lower back.
 At every level of the spinal cord, nerve roots branch off to the left and to the right.
 When a lateral disc protrusion occurs on the left or right side of the spinal column, the protrusion is in close proximity to nerve roots.
-Therefore it is logical that the nerves may become pinched by the protrusion.
+Therefore, it makes sense that the nerves may become pinched by the protrusion.

 The deterioration of the spine that comes with age is the main cause of disc protrusion.
-However, injury, overuse, obesity, and lifestyle may hasten its formation.
+However, injury, overuse of the neck and back, obesity and particular lifestyles may hasten the formation of a disc protrusion.
 The spine contains two dozen discs, each located between the bony vertebrae.
-The discs are soft and pliable.
-They provide excellent cushioning for the spine as it goes through the motions of the day.
-Unfortunately, with aging, discs are also prone to damage.
-When this occurs, the soft inner core of the disc pushes on the disc’s fibro-elastic, strong outer containing wall.
-Eventually the outer wall weakens and may bulge into the spinal canal where it may pinch or compress spinal nerves.
+The discs are soft and pliable, providing excellent cushioning for the spine as it goes through its everyday motions, like walking or running.

-Lateral disc protrusion often goes unnoticed without nerve encroachment.
-Pain may present if the disc places undue pressure on a nearby nerve root.
-Since multiple discs may bulge simultaneously, it is often difficult to diagnose which specific disc is placing sufficient pressure of neural tissue to cause symptoms.
+Lateral disc protrusion often goes unnoticed when there’s no nerve contact.
+However, pain may present itself if the disc places undue pressure on a nearby nerve root.
+Since multiple discs may bulge simultaneously, it is often difficult to diagnose which specific disc is placing enough pressure on neural tissue to cause symptoms.
 Lateral protrusions account for less than 10 percent of all disc protrusion cases.

-Disc protrusion symptoms depend largely on the location and origin of the nerve compression. .
-Individuals may be diagnosed with any combination of a cervical disc protrusion (in the neck), thoracic disc protrusion (in the middle back), or a lumbar disc protrusion (in the lower back).
-A variety of symptoms are common, including:
+Disc protrusion symptoms depend largely on the location and origin of the nerve compression.
+Individuals may be diagnosed with any combination of a cervical disc protrusion (in the neck), thoracic disc protrusion (in the middle back) or a lumbar disc protrusion (in the lower back).
+A wide range of symptoms is common, including:

 - Pain that travels or radiates to other areas of the body